 I can’t explain what it was because I don’t know of any dogs that walk on their hind legs like a human for that long.
 And definitely not up the small incline that was at the edge of the woods where it came from.
 And yet the story gets creepier.

 After that happened my hubby and daughter finally went to sleep and I couldn’t sleep (of course, I was kind of freaked out).
 About an hour later I heard something breathing heavy on the other side of my tent, so I scooted closer to my hubby and daughter and it quit.
-Not too long after that I heard what sounded like little kids laughing in the woods and then the sound of drums.

 I know for a fact that no one was out there, because it was too dark–they would’ve had to have had flashlights, and well, I didn’t see any.